graphql/graphiql/docs/migration/graphiql-5.0.0.md

 # Upgrading `graphiql` from `4.x` to `5.0.0`

-You need to set up Monaco workers in your project:
+Starting from GraphiQL 5, you need to set up Monaco workers in your project:

 - For **Vite** projects you must import: